Sienci-Labs/Resources/lmmk2/assembly/lmk2-48x30-supplementary-manual.md

 ![](/_images/_lmmk2/_assembly/_extra48/lmk2_extra48_IMG_4487.jpg){.aligncenter .size-medium}

 Pass an Allen key through this hole of the removed bolt to lock the coupler against the motor standoffs from rotating.
 Alternatively, a small screwdriver, bolt, or rod can be passed through instead.
-Locking the lead screw from rotating will allow for easier installation of the T8 locking hex nut at the opposite side.
+Locking the lead screw from rotating will allow for easier installation of the T12 clamping nut at the opposite side.

 ![](/_images/_lmmk2/_assembly/_extra48/lmk2_extra48_IMG_4492.jpg){.aligncenter .size-medium}